-Such generalizations are twofold: on the one hand Apics considers 2-D diffusion equations with variable conductivity, on the other hand it investigates the ordinary Laplacian in \mathbb{R}^n .
-The targeted applications are the determination of free boundaries in plasma control and source detection in electro/magneto-encephalography (EEG/MEG), as well as discretization issues of the gravitational potential in geophysics (see section 6.3.2).
+Such generalizations are twofold: on the one hand Apics considers 2-D diffusion equations with variable (but for now isotropic) conductivity, on the other hand it investigates the ordinary Laplacian in \mathbb{R}^n .
+The targeted applications are the determination of free boundaries in plasma control and the source detection in electro/magneto-encephalography (EEG/MEG), as well as discretization issues of the gravitational potential in geophysics (see section 6.2.2).

-An isotropic diffusion equation in dimension 2 can be recast as a so-called real Beltrami equation [74].
+An isotropic diffusion equation in dimension 2 can be recast as a so-called conjugate or real Beltrami equation [70].
 This way analytic functions get replaced by "generalized" ones in problems (P_0) and (P).
-Hardy spaces of solutions, which are more general than Sobolev ones and allow one to handle L^p boundary conditions, have been introduced when 1 [17].
-The expansions of solutions needed to constructively handle such problems have been preliminary studied in [22], [23].
-The goal is to solve the analog of <math>(P) in this context to approach Bernoulli-type problems (see section 6.3.1).
+Hardy spaces of solutions, which are more general than Sobolev ones and allow one to handle L^p boundary conditions, have been introduced when 1 [8], [43].
+The expansions of solutions needed to constructively handle such problems have been studied in [17], [21].
+The goal is to solve the analog of <math>(P) in this context to approach Bernoulli-type problems (see section 6.2.1, [22]).

 At present, bounded extremal problems for the n-D Laplacian are considered on half-spaces or balls.
-Following [87], Hardy spaces are defined as gradients of harmonic functions satisfying L^p growth conditions on inner hyperplanes or spheres.
-From the constructive viewpoint, when p=2, spherical harmonics offer a reasonable substitute to Fourier expansions [15].
+Following [82], Hardy spaces are defined as gradients of harmonic functions satisfying L^p growth conditions on inner hyperplanes or spheres.
+From the constructive viewpoint, when p=2, spherical harmonics offer a reasonable substitute to Fourier expansions [2].
 Only very recently were we able to define operators of Hankel type whose singular values connect to the solution of (P_0) in BMO norms.
 The L^p problem also makes contact with some nonlinear PDE's, namely to the p-Laplacian.
-The goal is here to solve the analog of (P) on spherical shells to approach inverse diffusion problems across a conductor layer.
+The goal here is to solve the analog of (P) on spherical shells to approach inverse diffusion problems across a conductor layer.